Goatstown site ‘can’t stay like it is with donkeys and goats on it’

 However, giving a strong indication of seeking planning for a revised scheme for the site in the future, Mr Chawke said: “It is what it is and that’s it and we have to take it on the chin and move on – but we are not finished.”

-The cost of lodging the fast-track application alone was a non-refundable €73,054 to An Bord Pleanála and the costs mount arising from professional fees in drawing up the scheme from planning and landscape experts, architects, engineers and lawyers.
+The cost of lodging the fast-track application alone was a non-refundable €73,054 to An Bord Pleanála.
+And the costs mount from professional fees in drawing up the scheme – from planning and landscape experts, architects, engineers and lawyers.

-The decision was released on the morning of Mr Chawke’s birthday last Friday and he said that the decision failed to dampen a family celebration for his birthday.
+The decision was released on the morning of Mr Chawke’s birthday last Friday but he said it failed to dampen a family celebration.

 “I have gotten enough knocks all over life not to let this get me down.”

-Planning consultant on the scheme, Tom Phillips confirmed on Monday that there are grounds for optimism for Mr Chawke for developing the site based on the Bord Pleanála’s inspector’s report attached to the decision.
+Planning consultant on the scheme Tom Phillips confirmed there are grounds for optimism that Mr Chawke could develop the site based on the Bord Pleanála’s inspector’s report attached to the decision.

 Report

-“There is a lot of positivity in the inspector’s report and he went through a lot of the criticisms by Dun Laoghaire Rathdown County Council and the objectors and he dismissed a lot of the objections,” Mr Phillips said.
+“There is a lot of positivity in the inspector’s report and he went through a lot of the criticisms by Dún Laoghaire Rathdown County Council and the objectors and he dismissed a lot of the objections,” said Mr Phillips.

 He siad that the inspector in the case questioned the fundamental design concept of keeping the two-storey pub and building eight storey buildings around it.
 “If we had known then what we know now, it might be different.”